 Data catalogs can provide a unified view of all the data assets in an enterprise.
 The idea of a catalog has been around since the early days of relational databases, when IT teams wanted to keep track of how data sets were linked, joined and transformed across SQL tables.
 Modern data catalog tools inventory data and collect metadata about it from a wider variety of data stores, also including data lakes, data warehouses, NoSQL databases, cloud object storage and more.

 They're also commonly integrated with data governance software to help organizations keep pace with changing regulatory compliance requirements and other aspects of governance programs.
 In addition, the tools are evolving to take advantage of natural language queries, machine learning and other AI functionality.
-In 2021, consulting firm Gartner replaced data catalog with augmented data cataloging and metadata management as the term used in its Hype Cycle reports on emerging technologies.
+In recognition of that, consulting firm Gartner now calls them "augmented data cataloging and metadata management solutions."

 Early data catalogs required custom scripts to crawl data and capture metadata.
 But newer tools can do that automatically and dynamically sense data attributes, types and profiles.
 Iragavarapu also recommended looking for data catalog software that supports user input, a business glossary and data visualization, among other capabilities.
 "A robust data catalog solution should not just merely show metadata but should also allow users to take actions from that insight," she said.